-As judge, I have handled over 7,000 cases, presided over more than 60 jury trials, cleared the case backlog, ensured that police are aware of orders of protection as bond conditions on violent offenders, and enforced compliance of firearm surrenders in domestic violence cases.
+As a judge, I have handled over 7,000 cases, presided over more than 60 jury trials, cleared the case backlog, ensured that police are aware of orders of protection as bond conditions on violent offenders and enforced compliance of firearm surrenders in domestic violence cases.
 I’ve also created two initiatives at no additional cost to the taxpayers that help young adults and people with mental illness get their lives back on track.
-I routinely speak on family violence and human trafficking.
+I routinely speak about family violence and human trafficking.
 I am a member of several legal and community organizations, including the Bexar County Task Force on Family Violence.
 I have been married to my husband, Scott Zimmerer, for nearly 20 years and am the proud parent of two wonderful teenage sons, Luke and Thomas.
 We are also part of the Community Bible Church family.
 Bexar County is our home and I want to make a positive difference.

 Domestic violence affects all members of our Bexar County community, and County Court #13 is about making home a safe place for every person in every family.
-With your vote, I can continue working to make a difference in our community.
-My promise to you is that I will never stop working to earn your support, even after November, because this isn’t about me, it’s about protecting families and future generations by stopping the cycle of violence.

 Meet Christi Craddick Christi Craddick is in the forefront of the newest wave of pragmatic conservatives in leadership roles across Texas.
 Raised in a strong conservative household, retained as legal counsel by prominent Texas firms, and shaped by more than a decade as a trusted political adviser, Christi has set a clear standard of integrity, self-reliance and innovation in her role as Chairman at the Railroad Commission of Texas.